ivopetkov/data-object/docs/markdown/ivopetkov.datalist.pop.method.md

 # IvoPetkov\DataList::pop

-Pops an object off the end of the list
+Pops an object off the end of the list.

 ```php
 public IvoPetkov\DataObject|null pop ( void )